paulvid/cdp-one-click/README.md

 * CDP Credential ([Instructions](https://docs.cloudera.com/management-console/cloud/credentials-aws/topics/mc-create-credentialrole.html))
     * You must set your `Workload Password` in your `CDP Profile` ([Shortcut](https://console.cdp.cloudera.com/iam/index.html#/my-account))
     * You must generate a `CLI Access Key` in your `CDP Profile`, and configure it to your local `CDP CLI` ([Shortcut](https://console.cdp.cloudera.com/iam/index.html#/my-account))
+    * Your user should have minimally EnvironmentCreator and IamUser as roles

 # Parameters file format